hoc081098/rx_redux/README.md

 ## What if I would like to have a SideEffect that returns no Action?

-For example, let's say you just store something in a database but you don't need a Action as result piped backed to your redux store.
+For example, let's say you just store something in a database, but you don't need a Action as result piped backed to your redux store.
 In that case you can simple use `Stream.empty()` like this:

 ```dart